mechatoz/convolt/README.md

-# COLT: Convolutional Operator Learning Toolbox
+# CONVOLT: CONVolutional Operator Learning Toolbox

-The Convolutional Operator Learning Toolbox (COLT) – for Matlab – contains various fast and convergent algorithms that can train sparsifying filters associated with convolutional regularizers from large datasets.
+The CONVolutional Operator Learning Toolbox (CONVOLT) – for Matlab – contains various fast and convergent algorithms that can train sparsifying filters associated with convolutional regularizers from large datasets.

 ## Subdirectories (in alphabetical order):